These days, it seems as if you can insure just about anything. Your car, your house, your dog, your phone, and maybe even your hair?

 After all, paying for insurance always feels like a chump’s game until you actually need to file a claim, which never seems to happen if you actually have insurance in place.

-When you purchase a home, your insurance needs will certainly rise, which will put even more strain on your newly inflated finances.
+When you purchase a home, your insurance needs will certainly rise, which will put even more strain on your already-strained checkbook.

-That said, let’s look at two common forms of insurance tied to homeownership, and explore what each provides.
+Let’s look at two common forms of insurance tied to homeownership, and explore what each actually provides.

-- It protects the lender from payment default
+- It protects the mortgage lender from payment default

-- Because they’re taking a bigger risk by offering you a home loan with very little down
+- It exists because they’re taking a bigger risk by offering you a home loan with very little down

 - The trade-off is you get a mortgage despite having a sizable down payment

-Conversely, it serves to protect mortgage lenders in the event of borrower default, something they deem necessary when you’re putting down less than 20% on a home purchase.
+Conversely, it serves to protect mortgage lenders in the event of borrower default, something deemed necessary when you put down less than 20% on a home purchase.

-In short, you’re paying for the risk you present to the lender, and until your loan-to-value ratio (LTV) dips below 80%, you’ll continue to pay that premium.
+In short, you pay extra for the additional risk you present to the lender.
+And until your loan-to-value ratio (LTV) dips below 80%, you’ll continue to pay that premium.

 If you take out a conventional loan above 80% LTV, you’ll need private mortgage insurance (PMI), which your lender will facilitate when going through the loan process.